 * * *

-In perception, I have written on (and continue to explore) the idea that human perception is a type of socially constituted, direct interaction with the world.
-I am currently working in the role of context and background in perception and in the epistemological importance of the essentially perspectival nature of perception.
 My current interests in social epistemology are about how sensory perception is at the basis of our interactions with others, and how this role helps us understand social relations based on visible identities, and contributes to understand the responsibilities we have towards each other.
 At the moment, I am working on the question of whether the perception of biological motion entails perception of minimal forms of intentionality and agency.

 I believe that students of philosophy can learn valuable lessons from philosophy classes, whether they are philosophy majors or not.
 I study and reflect on philosophy and pedagogy, and write on these topics as well.